StackItHQ/pes-sidd2305/README.md

 ## Developer's Section
 *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)*

+## Project Approach and Functions

+## Project Approach
+In this project, I implemented a real-time synchronization system between Google Sheets and SQLite using Streamlit, enabling seamless data flow and ensuring consistency across both platforms.
+By utilizing the Google Sheets API and SQLite database, I created a solution that detects changes in either platform and updates the other accordingly, using hash-based change detection.
+I integrated CRUD operations to manage data across both systems and designed a periodic monitoring process to automate updates every 10 seconds.
+This project deepened my understanding of API integration, database synchronization, and real-time data management within web applications.

+##Functions
+- connect_to_db(): Creates and returns a connection to the SQLite database.
+- create_table(): Creates a table in the SQLite database if it doesn't already exist.
+- get_sheet_data(): Retrieves all data from Google Sheets using the get_all_values() method.
+- hash_data(data): Generates a hash value of the current data in the sheet.
+- sync_google_sheets_to_sqlite(data): Syncs data from Google Sheets to the SQLite database.
+- batch_sync_sqlite_to_google_sheets(batch_size=100): Syncs data from SQLite back to Google Sheets in batches.

+Streamlit App Functions
+- update_data(): Checks for changes in Google Sheets by comparing the current data hash with the stored hash.

+Monitoring Changes
+The app allows users to start and stop monitoring changes with buttons.
+Once monitoring is started, the app checks for changes every 10 seconds and syncs accordingly.
+Buttons in Streamlit UI

+- Start/Stop Monitoring Changes: Starts or stops periodic monitoring of data changes in Google Sheets.
+- Show Table Data: Displays the current data stored in the SQLite database in a table format within the app.

+## Project Features

+The system is designed to meet the following requirements:

+### 1. Real-time Synchronization

+- Google Sheets → SQLite: Detects changes in Google Sheets and updates the SQLite database accordingly.
+- SQLite → Google Sheets: Detects changes in the SQLite database and updates Google Sheets.
+- The system performs these checks periodically to keep both data sources in sync.

+### 2. CRUD Operations

+- The system allows for the creation, reading, updating, and deleting of records in both Google Sheets and SQLite database.
+- Data is kept consistent between the two systems to ensure that changes in one are reflected in the other.

+###How to Run the Project

+Place the credentials.json file (downloaded from Google Cloud) in the root folder.
+Run the Streamlit app by executing the following command:

+streamlit run app.py